HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 ngAfterViewChecked calls what is essentially a change listener, formChanged.
 If there is not change, we do nothing, but if there is a change since the last check we subscribe to the form's observable.

 The listener called onValueChanged in order to populate/clear the formError fields, should there be any need.
+It works by matching field names from formErrors and validationMessages.
+The keys of each field name of validationMessages is the name of the HTML5 error triggered.

-As far as the last two functions go, onSubmit doesn't do much yet, and countChars is obvious, so I'm going to paste up the whole file now.
+As far as the last two functions go, onSubmit doesn't do much yet, and countChars is obvious, so I'm going to paste up the whole file.
 <button class="right copy btn" data-clipboard-target="#function2"><i class="fa fa-clipboard"></i></button><div id='function2'>

 ```